joseibanezlujan/Covid19/0-Covid-TEST.md

 ORDER BY total_cases desc
 ```

 After that we filter the total deaths by country *location* and *population* number.
-We use an aggregate function to see a summary of the information in the previous view, since this one only shows the maximum numbers up to the November 20 cutoff.
+We use an aggregate function to see a summary of the information in the previous view, since this one only shows the maximum numbers up to the December 11 cutoff.

 ```sql
 CREATE VIEW RESUMEN AS